×

 All about Norite and Comendite Properties

 Know all about Norite and Comendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Comendite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Comendite is Porphyritic.
 Norite appears Veined and Shiny and Comendite appears Foliated.
-The luster of Norite is not available while that of Comendite is dull.
+The luster of Norite is while that of Comendite is dull.
 Norite is available in dark grey to black colors whereas Comendite is available in blue, bluish - grey colors.
 The commercial uses of Norite and Comendite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones.